daydreaming-experiment/parameters/grammar-v3/GRAMMAR.md

 About sequences
 ---------------

 *Sequences* are a generalized form of what the previous grammar versions called *probes*.
-Basically, they represent a set of questions (by referencing the questions defined separately in the first part of the parameters file), with three levels of grouping to enable fine-grained positioning and randomization: *questions* are grouped into *pages*, which represent a single screen in the app (note that the `matrixChoice`, `manySliders`, and `autoList` questions are single-page: they must be alone in their page). *Pages* are grouped into *pageGroups*, representing blocks of screens (like context-related questions, or thoughts-related questions).
+Basically, they represent a set of questions (by referencing the questions defined separately in the first part of the parameters file), with three levels of grouping to enable fine-grained positioning and randomization: *questions* are grouped into *pages*, which represent a single screen in the app. *Pages* are grouped into *pageGroups*, representing blocks of screens (like context-related questions, or thoughts-related questions).
 Finally, a sequence is made of `pageGroups`.

 Sequences have a type, which defines how they're used by the app: the type tells the app if we're talking about a probe, about a morning questionnaire, an evening questionnaire, or a beginning/ending questionnaire.
 For the moment, there should be:
 * A single sequence of type `probe`, which should also be named `"probe"`